PrismarineJS/prismarine-nbt/README.md

 Returns a simplified nbt representation : keep only the value to remove one level.
 This loses the types so you cannot use the resulting representation to write it back to nbt.

+### protos : { big, little, littleVarint }

+Provides compiled protodef instances used to parse and serialize nbt

 ### proto

-Provide the protodef instance used to parse and serialize nbt.
+Provide the big-endian protodef instance used to parse and serialize nbt.

 ### protoLE

-Provide the protodef instance used to parse and serialize little endian nbt.
+Provide the little-endian protodef instance used to parse and serialize little endian nbt.